 How much time do you spend sitting each day?

 We weren’t designed to sit in a chair, ever.
+Even a good crack from a Chiropractor can’t hold off the damaging effects on your posture from sitting in an office chair all day.
 When the hip stays flexed for this long, the tissues out front get short and tight.
 Then when you stand up, walk or run, the tightness in the front of your hip pulls the pelvis down, unleashing an avalanche of harm to your pelvis, lower back and, most of all, to your knees.
 The kneecap is pulled upward, leading to a tug of war between the inner and outer quadricep muscles.
 Tissue under the kneecap rubs and scrapes against the femur, as if trying to spark a fire.
 Unfortunately, this is exactly the end result; the kneecap feels like its floating on red hot coals.

 FIX THE HIPS, SAVE THE KNEES